• Marion

 Dancing At Lughnasa

 Markham makes Rose a strong, complex presence.
-With an expression that combines intensity and confusion, she makes you want to know what Rose is thinking at every moment.
+With an expression that combines intensity and confusion, she makes

 The Day